 Kootenay Educational Services (KES) is an alternate educational setting designed to accommodate the educational, social, and emotional well-being of vulnerable or at-risk students whose needs are not being met in a traditional school environment.
-KES students are still considered Mount Baker students.
-They may have the opportunity to take their core courses in the KES self-paced environment and take their elective (and/or core) courses at Mount Baker.
-Typically, students who attend KES meet one or more of the following criteria: significant problems with attendance and/or work habits/behaviours and/or anxiety in traditional classes, at risk of dropping out of school, agreement and input from student, parent/guardian, school staff and/or other relevant professionals.
-Talk to your counsellor to see if KES could be right for you!
+KES uses a paper-based, self-paced delivery model with a very high level of one-to-one academic and social/emotional support.
+KES students are still considered Mount Baker students for graduation, yearbook, sports teams, etc. KES students also have the opportunity to take core or elective courses at Mt.
+Baker.
+To attend KES, there is an application process for suitability, and there must be agreement and input from student, parent/guardian, school staff, and/or other relevant professionals.
+Talk to your counsellor or school administration to see if KES could be right for you!